acourreg/patternalarm/README.md

 ⏱️ [7] collect:          773ms (81%)  ← BOTTLENECK
 ```

 **Finding:** 81% of time was fixed overhead (Spark job setup), not actual inference.
-Adding workers wouldn't fix this.
+Scaling Flink or adding API instances wouldn't fix this — the problem was architectural.

 ### Solution: Batch Processing